AWS FSx for Lustre

 FSx for Lustre with S3

-• FSx for Lustre also integrates seamlessly with S3, making it easy to process cloud data sets with the Lustre high-performance file system.
+• FSx for Lustre integrates natively with S3, making it easy to process cloud data sets with the Lustre high-performance file system.

 • FSx for Lustre file system transparently presents S3 objects as files and allows writing changed data back to S3.

-• FSx automatically loads the corresponding objects from S3 only when first accessed by the applications.
+• FSx automatically loads the corresponding objects from S3 only when first accessed by applications.

-• Subsequent reads of these files are served directly out of the file system with low, consistent latencies.
+• Subsequent reads are served directly from the file system with low, consistent latencies.

 • FSx for Lustre file system can optionally be batch hydrated.